gwincr11/Communicating-through-code/book/proposal/proposal.md

 1. Often, the most striking and innovative solutions come from realizing that your concept of the problem was wrong.
 1. Perfection (in design) is achieved not when there is nothing more to add, but rather when there is nothing more to take away.
 (Attributed to Antoine de Saint-Exupéry)
 1. To solve an interesting problem, start by finding a problem that is interesting to you.
-1. Provided the development coordinator has a communications medium at least as good as the Internet, and knows how to lead without coercion, many heads are inevitably better than one.
+1. Provided the development coordinator has a communications medium at least as good as the Internet and knows how to lead without coercion, many heads are inevitably better than one.

 Interestingly it contradicts itself pointing out a major issue with the way we develop software: